Watts family murders: Disappearance

-At approximately 1:48 am on Monday, August 13, 2018, Shanann, returning from a business trip to Arizona, was driven home by her friend and colleague Nickole Utoft Atkinson.
-Over that weekend Watts was home with their daughters.
+At approximately 1:48 a.m. on Monday, August 13, 2018, Shanann, returning from a business trip to Arizona, was driven home by her friend and colleague Nickole Utoft Atkinson.
+Over that weekend, Watts had been home with their daughters.
 Later that day, Shanann and the girls were reported missing by Atkinson, who became concerned when Shanann missed a scheduled obstetrics and gynecology appointment and failed to return her text messages.
-After Shanann missed a business meeting, Atkinson went to the Watts residence at about 12:10 pm.
-When the doorbell and knocks went unanswered, Atkinson notified Christopher, who was at work, and called the Frederick Police Department.
+After Shanann missed a business meeting, Atkinson went to the Watts residence at about 12:10 p.m.
+When the doorbell and knocks went unanswered, Atkinson notified Watts, who was at work, and called the Frederick Police Department.

-A Frederick police officer arrived to conduct a welfare check at about 1:40 pm.
-During the welfare check, Christopher gave the police officer permission to search the house, where the family dog was discovered unharmed, but no sign of Shanann or the girls was found.
-Searchers discovered Shanann's purse containing her keys and the children's medicine.
+A Frederick police officer arrived to conduct a welfare check at about 1:40 p.m.
+During the welfare check, Watts gave the police officer permission to search the house, where the family dog was discovered unharmed, but no sign of Shanann or the girls was found.
+Searchers discovered Shanann's purse containing her keys and her medicine.
 Her phone was later located between the couch cushions in the family home.
 Her car, which still contained the girls' car seats, was in the garage.
-Shanann's wedding ring was found on the bedside table.
+Shanann's wedding ring was found on the bedside table during the search of their home.

 The FBI and the Colorado Bureau of Investigation (CBI) joined the investigation the next day.
-Watts initially told police that he had no idea where his family might be and that he had not seen his wife since 5:15 am the previous day, when he left for work.
+Watts initially told police that he had no idea where his family might be and that he had not seen his wife since 5:15 a.m. the previous day, when he left for work.
 He gave interviews to Denver stations KMGH-TV and KUSA-TV outside the house, pleading for the return of his wife and daughters.
 Investigators with search dogs could be heard on the property during the interview.

 Legal proceedings

 Arrest and charges

-Watts was arrested on August 15, 2018.
-According to the arrest affidavit and footage from a security camera in the interview room, he failed a polygraph test and subsequently confessed to murdering Shanann.
-He asked to speak to his father before confessing.
-According to the affidavit, Watts was having an affair and claimed he asked for a separation from Shanann.
-During the investigation, he claimed Shanann had strangled the girls in response to his request for separation and that he had then strangled her in a fit of rage and transported the bodies to a remote oil-storage site leased by his employer, Anadarko Petroleum.
+On August 15, 2018, the FBI joined the search for Shanann and her daughters.
+Watts was administered a polygraph test, which he failed.
+He subsequently confessed to his father Ronnie, and then to authorities, that he had killed Shanann, but falsely claimed that he did so because Shanann had smothered their daughters.
+Watts claimed that he had discovered Bella's corpse, and that when he found Shanann in the process of strangling Celeste, he strangled Shanann in a fit of rage, before disposing of their bodies at an Anadarko oil field where he worked.
+Watts was arrested that day.